Note: This file is about 140K in size so may take a few seconds to load,

 whether Jesus was dead before being raised to God, i.e.

 before the Ascension, or whether he was not.
-You might
+You might like

 to know that the Sale translation of the Qur’an helpfully